HMS-Core/hms-cordova-plugin/cordova-plugin-hms-iap/README.md

 If you have questions about how to use HMS samples, try the following options:

 - [Stack Overflow](https://stackoverflow.com/questions/tagged/huawei-mobile-services) is the best place for any programming questions.
-Be sure to tag your question with huawei-mobile-services.
+Be sure to tag your question with **`huawei-mobile-services`**.
 - [GitHub](https://github.com/HMS-Core/hms-cordova-plugin) is the official repository for these plugins, You can open an issue or submit your ideas.
 - [Huawei Developer Forum](https://forums.developer.huawei.com/forumPortal/en/home?fid=0101187876626530001) HMS Core Module is great for general questions, or seeking recommendations and opinions.
 - [Huawei Developer Docs](https://developer.huawei.com/consumer/en/doc/overview/HMS-Core-Plugin) is place to official documentation for all HMS Core Kits, you can find detailed documentations in there.